 Every month the TB Europe Coalition produces and disseminates an email newsletter to our entire membership.
 The newsletter is written so as to inform our membership, those working on TB and related issues, about civil society activities, policy and resource developments, and any other information that could be used to help with capacity building in the region.

-- TBEC webinar on advocating for the new guidelines on DR-TB treatment – recording and presentation (11/2019)
+- TBEC webinar on advocating for new DR-TB treatment regimes – recording and presentation (10/2019)